intel-analytics/ipex-llm/README.md

 	```
 	pip install bigdl-chronos
 	```
-  The installtion steps may differ for each library.
-Please refer to the installation guide for more specifics.
+  The installtion steps may differ for different libraries.
+Please refer to the installation guide for each library.

 ---